Best UK beach cottages

 One of the big benefits of Muddy tottering its way into so many counties (er, 17 since you asked!) is that we have a raft of on-the-ground experts, squirrelling out the coolest, most useful stuff for the rest of us to plunder.
 Case in point – beach cottages.
 Thought about renting one this summer?
 Yeah me too.
-So allow me to lay before you a sandy smorgasbord from the Muddy coastal editors – 14 beautiful beach properties for the bucket and spade brigade.
+So allow me to lay before you a sandy smorgasbord from the Muddy regional editors – 14 beautiful beach properties for the bucket and spade brigade.

 STAY IN… CORNWALL